Arland Bruce III

-Arland Richard Bruce III (born November 23, 1977) is a former Canadian football wide receiver.
-He is a two-time Grey Cup champion, having won in 2004 with the Toronto Argonauts and in 2011 with the Lions.
-He has played 10 seasons in the CFL with the Winnipeg Blue Bombers, Toronto Argonauts, Hamilton Tiger-Cats and BC Lions.
+Arland Richard Bruce III (born November 23, 1977) is an American former professional football wide receiver who played in the Canadian Football League (CFL) and National Football League (NFL).
+He is a two-time Grey Cup champion, having won in 2004 with the Toronto Argonauts and in 2011 with the BC Lions.
+He played 12 seasons in the CFL with the Winnipeg Blue Bombers, Toronto Argonauts, Hamilton Tiger-Cats, BC Lions, and Montreal Alouettes.
 During the 2011 season, he became the 14th CFL receiver to record over 10,000 yards receiving in a career.

-High school career
+Bruce also played in the NFL for the San Francisco 49ers.

+Early life

 Bruce attended Olathe North High School in Olathe, Kansas, and was a letterman in football.
 As a senior, he was a BlueChip Illustrated Top-100 pick, the Kansas State Player of the Year, and finished the year with 1,696 rushing yards.
 Bruce finished his high school career with more than 3,000 rushing yards and 50 touchdowns.

-Junior college career
+College career

 Bruce then attended Hutchinson Community College in Hutchinson, Kansas.
 As a freshman, he was named a First-team All-American selection and rushed for over 1,000 yards.
 During his sophomore season, he ran for 997 yards and 10 touchdowns and was named a Second-team All-American selection.

-NCAA Division I-A career

-Bruce played college football for the University of Minnesota.
+Bruce transferred to play for the University of Minnesota.
 As a senior, he helped lead his team to an 8–3 record and a Sun Bowl berth.

 Professional career

 Kansas City Chiefs

-On April 19, 2000, Bruce was signed by the Kansas City Chiefs only to be cut by the team later on.
+On April 19, 2000, Bruce was signed by the Kansas City Chiefs of the NFL.
+He was waived on August 27 and later signed to the team's practice squad on September 19, 2000.